Museum Siam

 Museum Siam (มิวเซียมสยาม) is a discovery museum that is located at Sanam Chai road in Bangkok, Thailand.
 The museum was established in 2007 in the former building of the Ministry of Commerce.
 It was created to teach the national identity and history of the people of Thailand, and their relationships with neighboring cultures.
 The motto of the museum is “Play + Learn = เพลิน” (which means 'joyously' in Thai); through a series of interactive exhibits, the museum shows the development of Thailand from the past to present.

+History

+The Ministry of Commerce building was completed in 1922.
+The building was designed to prevent fire, including ventilation of heat and air.
+The building was made of concrete and follows the industrial building systems that Tamagno and his team often applied during the reign of King Rama VI.